 If you were injured in any of the above accidents or a similar incident, you may be entitled to financial compensation.
 To learn more about your legal options, contact Minner Vines Moncus Injury Lawyers at (859) 550-2900 today, and schedule a free consultation in Lexington, KY.

-Recent Settlements for Victims of Commercial Work Truck Accidents
+Recent Settlements for Victims of Commercial Work Truck Accidents in Kentucky

 At Minner Vines Moncus Injury Lawyers, securing the compensation you deserve is our number one priority.
 We understand that you may be struggling to pay your bills in the aftermath of a major accident.
 This is why we never settle for less.